23rd annual Walk-a-Thon Event: Celebrating High Point Leadership

 High Point ES Walk-a-Thon will move to Oct.
 11, 2013.

 This year's goal is to raise $25,000.
-Students collect pledges for each lap they complete.
+Students collect pledges for each lap they walk or jog.
 All donations are tax

 It’s amazing and inspiring that for more than two decades, our walk-a-thon has enjoyed so much support from the students, their families and our community.